Why have art?

 The benefits of home art might not be readily apparent to those who’ve not spent time in the presence of art.
 I should be clear that in order to be effective, art doesn’t have to be famous or even understood to evoke an emotional response.

 I remember spending time as a kid staring at the pictures on the wall of my parent’s house.
-These were mostly mass produced versions of semi well known works, sort of kitschy, but the eyes of children look at everything with a sense of newness, curiosity and wonder.
-I think my child eyes looked at these works the way the artist had intended, open minded and without judgment.
+These were mostly mass-produced versions of semi-well-known works, sort of kitschy, but the eyes of children look at everything with a sense of newness, curiosity, and wonder.
+I think my child's eyes looked at these works the way the artist had intended, open-minded and without judgment.
 I believed the angels in the painting were versions of real angels with real angelic power.
-My young self was honestly filled with the same sense of awe that the artist had tried to so hard to infuse the picture with.
+My younger self was honestly filled with the same sense of awe that the artist had tried to so hard to infuse the picture with.

 The art in your home should be art that you connect with and fills you with a sense of whatever you’d like to be filled with every day…. awe, peace, irony, passion.